Zamiell/isaac-faq/Mod-Organization.md

 return item1
 ```

 In this way, you can avoid using dependency injection, which reduces the complexity a little.
-Using global variables can get the job done.
 But there are several disadvantages with using global variables.

 <br />